yuno-payments/yuno-docs/docs/Payment Features/split-payments-marketplace.md

 ### Workflow

-The onboarding workflow follows a structured process to ensure submerchants are properly integrated into the marketplace ecosystem.
-The diagram below illustrates the complete flow from initial setup to payment processing.

 The onboarding workflow follows a structured process that ensures submerchants are properly integrated into the marketplace ecosystem.
 The diagram below illustrates the complete flow from initial setup to payment processing.

 <Image align="center" src="https://files.readme.io/2e4dec348bf565b0c39fe638b9867d6283f70e1bd66830ceda354f59f01e14d9-onboardings-workflow.png" />